swiftlang/swift-format/Documentation/Configuration.md

 ### `noAssignmentInExpressions`
 **type:** object

 **description:** Assignment expressions must be their own statements.
 Assignment should not be used in an expression context that expects a `Void` value.
-For example, assigning a variable within a `return` statement existing a `Void` function is prohibited.
+For example, assigning a variable within a `return` statement exiting a `Void` function is prohibited.

 - `allowedFunctions` _(strings array)_: A list of function names where assignments are allowed to be embedded in expressions that are passed as parameters to that function.